 Gap Year Resources & Monthly Open House

 LEAPNOW staff regularly present information about LEAPNOW at Gap Year and alternative education events throughout the United States.
 It is often possible to schedule interviews for our programs with LEAPNOW staff at these events, if some lead time is given.
-If you want to connect with LEAPNOW staff at a fair, call our office at 707-431-7265 to see if we're attending.
+If you want to connect with LEAPNOW staff at a fair, call our office at 707-431-7265 to see if we're attending the fair in your area.

-The 2017 cycle of fairs ran during January and February at 30+ locations throughout the U.S. and is now complete.
-The next fairs will run in early 2018 and fair locations will include PA, NY, NJ, CT, NH, MA, ME, VT, IL, CO, VA, MD, DC, OR, WA, Vancouver, BC, and 8 fairs in northern and southern California.
+The 2018 cycle of fairs runs in January and February at 30+ locations throughout the U.S. Fair locations will include PA, NY, NJ, CT, NH, MA, ME, VT, IL, CO, VA, MD, DC, OR, WA, Vancouver, BC, and 8 fairs in northern and southern California.
 Venue details for specific fairs can be found at the USA Gap Year Fairs website.

 What IS a GAP YEAR?
 One definition is "a post-high school year of self-exploration and personal growth that leads to clearer direction and motivation for your life and for college study.
 A Gap Year may include travel, cultural immersion, directed study, service or conservation projects, internship opportunities, work and more."
 A Gap Year is a chance for you to direct your own learning, and align with yourself before doing more traditional classroom education.
 It is also a chance to fill in the gaps that are created in us by spending 12 years of our lives learning less than actively in a classroom.
 Some of these gaps include: